 32. Mara

-Mara is a maleficent female wraith of the Scandinavian folklore.
-She is the primary cause of nightmare in children.
+Mara is a maleficent female wraith of Scandinavian folklore.
+She is the primary cause of nightmares in children.
 It means ‘bitter’ in Hebrew.
-Plus, Mara is a demon in Buddhism that personified evil.
-She tried to seduce Gautama Buddha with the vision of beautiful women who is said to be her daughter.
+Mara is also the name of a demon in Buddhism, personifying evil.
+She tried to seduce Gautama Buddha with the vision of a beautiful woman.

 Sammy Hill, a lifestyle blogger and mother, narrates the interesting story of selecting the name for her baby girl, Mara.
 She shares, “I had first heard Mara’s name on the Indiana Jones ride at Disneyland; don’t look into the Eyes of Mara – lol.
 I thought it was a beautiful and strong name, and that’s exactly what I wanted for a baby girl.
 I was lucky that Kirby (the husband) liked it too (i)!”